Mechanic Jobs at Google with Visa Sponsorship

 Which visa types does Google use for Mechanic roles?

-Google sponsors H-1B, H-1B1, and E-3 visas for Mechanic positions.
+Google sponsors H-1B, H-1B1 visa, and E-3 visas for Mechanic positions.
 The H-1B is the most broadly available and applies to most nationalities, but requires winning the USCIS lottery.
 Australian citizens can use the E-3, which has a separate annual allocation and no lottery.
 H-1B1 is available to Chilean and Singaporean nationals under their respective trade agreements.

 What qualifications does Google expect for Mechanic roles?